 An unexpected arrival

-I actually ordered the Zorki 10 rangefinder, but the fully-automatic viewfinder “11” came in the mail instead.
+I actually ordered the Zorki 10 rangefinder, but the fully-automatic optical-viewfinder-only “11” came in the mail instead.
 No biggie since I didn’t go bankrupt, and it’s not like Trip 35 was a rangefinder either, so no wishing death of a thousand suns to the shifty seller.

 The camera is strikingly designed, with clean lines and a very nice half-black/half-silver finish that’s truly something; a love at first sight from a visual standpoint.
 It’s not an original design by any means – it’s pretty much stolen from the Ricohmatic 35, but the Russians made it slightly more beautiful.